Bindi Irwin Thankful For ‘Compassionate, Dedicated & Loving’ Parents Terri & Steve Irwin

 22 years ago my parents decided to start a family.
 I will forever be grateful for their unconditional love and encouragement to follow my dreams.
 I chose the two most compassionate, dedicated and loving people in the world to be my mum and dad.
 There are no words to describe the amount of love in my heart for them both. ❤️

-Steve explained that the most incredible, wildlife encounter of his life was the birth of his only daughter.
-He revealed that he could not get over the little girl, whom he said fit right in the palm of his hands.
-His feelings were a combination of adrenaline, emotion, and euphoria.
-In the upload, Steve claimed he was excited as he said he ran around the hospital with Bindi showing her off to everyone, calling her his “little beauty.”
+Steve explained that the most incredible wildlife encounter of his life was the birth of his only daughter.
+He revealed he could not get over the little girl, whom he said fit right in the palm of his hand.
+His also said his feelings were a combination of adrenaline, emotion, and euphoria.
+In the upload, Steve claimed he was excited by her birth, as he said he ran around the hospital with Bindi showing her off to everyone, calling her his “little beauty.”
 Steve then called himself the “proudest father on the face of the earth.”

 The stunning series of images and videos ended with one of the duo sharing a bike ride together.

-Fans of the family were thrilled at the video sequence and shared their emotional reaction to it in the comments section of the share.
+Fans of the family were thrilled at the video sequence and shared their emotional reaction to it in the comments section.

 “Happy birthday Bindi!!
 Steve had such a wonderful spirit and he’s passed it on to you and Robert.
 Thank you for sharing,” remarked one follower.

 “Happy birthday Bindi!!!
 You are one of the most inspiring people in the world.
 Just like your father.
-Continue being amazing!” said a second fan.
+Continue being amazing!” a second fan wrote.

 “Your Dad is looking after y’all.
-All the work you guys have done is incredible,” stated a third Instagram user.
+All the work you guys have done is incredible,” praised a third Instagram user.

-“I love how excited your Steve was to become a father, Bindi you and Bob were definitely his greatest accomplishments and he would be so proud to see how far his kids have come.” remarked a fourth fan.
+“I love how excited your Steve was to become a father, Bindi you and Bob were definitely his greatest accomplishments and he would be so proud to see how far his kids have come.” a fourth person commented.